FSMA 204: A New Era of Food Traceability and Safety

 Recognizing the diverse landscape of the food industry, the FDA has also released a Small Entity Compliance Guide.
 This guide offers a comprehensive breakdown of the rule, providing clarity and guidance to small businesses on how to navigate these new requirements.

-Action Steps for Compliance
+Action Steps for FSMA 204 Compliance

 1. Review the Food Traceability List: Familiarize yourself with the foods on the FTL to determine if your business is impacted.